SandsDX

 • Action: Enrich contacts, generate personalized outreach, route to SDR

-Market sizing and ICP development require synthesizing disparate data sources, pressure-testing assumptions, and iterating quickly.
-Claude handles structuring messy inputs into frameworks, identifying gaps in logic, generating bottom-up calculations, challenging weak segments, and producing board-ready artifacts.
+Market sizing and ICP development require synthesizing messy data from multiple sources, pressure-testing assumptions, and iterating fast.
+Claude is good at this.
+Specifically, it handles structuring messy inputs into frameworks, identifying gaps in logic, generating bottom-up calculations, challenging weak segments, and producing board-ready artifacts.

 • Your product’s core capability (what it does, not features)